karlstav/cava/README.md

 A quick demo showing off what can be done by enabling transparency and disabling window borders:
 ![transparency](http://i.imgur.com/QscuEh8.gif "transparency")

-NOTE: To keep the window below any other (fxp. you want it to run in the background).

-You can use:
+If the window keeps annoying you by being in the foreground, you can force it to be behind any window (works only under Xlib):

     keep_below = 1